DogByteMarketing/faq-schema-shortcode/readme.txt

 == Features ==

+* [NEW] Content FAQs section within backend editor to add FAQs using HTML across all post types. (posts, pages, products, ect)
 * Shortcode alias for when you do not have any other shortcodes using `[faqs]` and `[faq]` then you can enable this feature in the settings.
 * Customizable Question and Answer labels
 * Accordion option to let users toggle FAQs open and closed